 Here is why you should proofread your work.
 It is an essential phase in the writing process that guarantees your work is crystal-clear, succinct, and expert.
 In this essay, we’ll discuss the value of proofreading and the reasons why you should proofread your work before turning it in.

 The final step of the editing process is proofreading, concentrating on surface mistakes such as spelling and punctuation errors and errors.
 Only after you have done all of the other editing revisions can you proofread them.

 Sure, it takes a little more time for this, but in the end, it pays off.
-If you know that when the article is about done, you have an easy way to capture mistakes, you will think less about editing when you are preparing the first draughts.
+If you know that you have an easy way to catch mistakes when the article is nearly complete, you can focus less on editing while preparing the first drafts.
 This makes the whole process of writing more effective.
 Try keeping the methods of editing and proofreading separate.

 You don’t want to be bothered to care over punctuation, grammar, and pronunciation while editing an early draught.
 If you worry about pronunciation or comma placement, you might miss the important task of developing and connecting ideas.